 - You can heal from psychological and emotional wounds

 - You can restore a healthy relationship with your body

 - You can be proactive and process the trauma

 - You can move on with your life and feel like yourself again

-You do not have to tolerate sexual assault from a masseuse, or anyone else.
-And, most importantly, you do not have to fight such a difficult battle alone.
-Jessica Pride and the Pride Law Firm offer a no-cost, no-obligation and 100% confidential consultation.
-Call us today at 619-995-6829 to learn about your rights, and how help you move forward.
-We will be your voice, or assist you in finding your own again.
+You do not have to tolerate massage therapist sexual assault or any other form of abuse.
+Most importantly, you do not have to fight such a difficult battle alone.
+The Pride Law Firm offers a no-obligation, no-cost consultation.
+Reach out to us today at (619) 995-6829 for a confidential discussion of your rights and how we can help you move forward.
+We will be your voice and will assist you in finding your own again.